 - Sri Lanka– Travellers are no longer required to produce COVID-19 vaccination certificates on arrival in Sri Lanka.
 Pre-departure COVID-19 tests are also no longer required before arrival.

 - Togo– All passengers travelling to Togo must show documentary proof of a negative COVID-19 PCR test taken no more than seven (7) days prior to boarding.

 The Middle East and North Africa

-- Jordan- All arrivals must apply for a health declaration and a travel pass before flying and arrivals are not required to be tested for COVID-19 to enter Jordan.
+- Jordan- All arrivals must apply for a health declaration and a travel pass before flying, and arrivals are not required to be tested for COVID-19 to enter Jordan.

 - Saudi Arabia- Saudi Arabia does not require travellers to provide a vaccination certificate or negative PCR or antigen test certificate to enter the Kingdom.
 However, travellers arriving on visit visas must have medical insurance to cover any COVID-19-related treatment costs during their stay.

-- Belize- Belize has removed all entry restrictions for inbound travellers to the nation; which means that quarantine and health testing have also been removed.
+- Belize- Belize has removed all entry restrictions for inbound travellers to the nation, which means that quarantine and health testing have also been removed.
 Purchase of Belize Travel Health Insurance is now optional for all visitors.

 - El Salvador– Travellers to El Salvador are not required to provide proof of COVID-19 vaccination or a negative COVID-19 test to enter the country.
-They should, however, bring proof of immunization, as it may occasionally be required for entry to specific events.

 - Mexico– Mexico is one of the few countries that did not close its borders during the pandemic and one that has minimum entry requirements in the form of a questionnaire.
 Mexico does not currently request tests or vaccines for entry into the country.